AdeelH12/it-support-ticket-simulation/Ticket-3.md

 - Granted access to Finance shared drive
 - Mapped Finance department network printer
 - Added Yusuf to Microsoft Teams and assigned him to the Finance channel
-- Provided login credentials to line manager Claire Walsh
+- Provided login credentials to line manager Carolina Kinlaw
 - Setup confirmed with manager

 ---